 The PC communicates through an Ethernet interface.
-To communicate with remote locations, the NMS system can use the Embedded Operations Channel (EOC) over the T1 if the T1 is using extended superframe (ESF) format.
-If EOC is not being used, a channel within the T1 for NMS communication must be defined (see Appendix A-Applications).
+To communicate with remote locations, the NMS system can use the embedded operations channel (EOC) over the E1 or a channel within the E1 for NMS communication must be defined (see Appendix A-Applications).

-When using the secondary T1 card in a normal mode for a Drop and Reinsert application, the NMS can communicate with up to 7 remote ICBs for every locally managed ICB.
-A locally managed ICB is connected directly to the same LAN as the NMS Manager PC.
+When using the Secondary E1 unit (91-360885) in a Drop and Re-insert application, the NMS can communicate with up to 7 remote ICBs for every locally managed system.
+A locally managed ICB is connected directly to the same LAN as the NMS manager PC.